Home

 The History of Acupressure

-While acupressure has only gone by its current name for a few years, the practice of manipulating meridian points is thousands of years old.
-Forms of acupressure have been practiced throughout Asia almost since the dawn of civilization there.
+While it has only gone by its current name for a few years, the practice of manipulating meridian points is thousands of years old.
+Forms of it have been practiced throughout Asia almost since the dawn of civilization there.

 But it was not until the 1930s, and the reign of Chairman Mao Tse Tung, that Chinese medicine began to spread throughout the world.
 At first, most of the attention was focused on acupuncture, which, in the 1970s, was declared to be a viable cure for over 40 diseases by the World Health Organization.